TVW96/TypeScript-Decorators/readme.md

 LogMethod method decorator,
 ReadOnly accessor decorator.

-Tested the functions in MyTestClass using these decorators making sure that they are working how they are supposed to.
+Tested the functions in MyTestClass using these decorators making sure that they are working how they are supposed to. # TypeScript-Decorators
+# TypeScript-Decorators